The scaling limit of the interface of the continuous-space symbiotic branching model: Introduction

-Certainly uniqueness can be achieved by \emph{prescribing} such an explicit correlation structure as in~\eqref{defn:Lambda}.
-However, unlike in the prelimiting case, we do not need to (and in fact are unable to) specify the correlation structure $\Lambda$ explicitly for the limiting object in Theorem \ref{thm:main1}.
-Instead we only require (a slightly stronger version of) the ``separation of types"-property \eqref{singularity1} in order to achieve uniqueness.
-At first glance, this might appear rather surprising.
-The argument relies on a self-duality for a larger class of initial conditions, for which existence can be achieved via approximations in the Meyer-Zheng topology.
+Certainly uniqueness in the martingale problem $(\mathbf{MP})_{\mu _0,\nu_0}^\rho$ can thus be achieved by \emph{prescribing} an explicit correlation structure as in~\eqref{defn:Lambda}.
+However, in order to characterize the limiting object in Theorem~\ref {thmm:main1}, we proceed differently, and we only require (a slightly stronger version of) the ``separation of types'' property \eqref{singularity1} for uniqueness.

+Our uniqueness argument relies on a variant of the self-duality \`a la Mytnik~\cite{Mytnik98}.
+Also, instead of requiring that the dual process lives in the space of continuous measure-valued processes, we can relax this condition, and we will construct the dual for a large class of initial conditions by approximations in the (less restrictive) Meyer--Zheng topology.

-Recall the self-duality function employed in \cite{EF04}: let $\rho\in(-1,1)$ and if either $(\mu,\nu,\phi,\psi)\in\calM_\tem^2\times\calB_\rap^2$ or $(\mu,\nu,\phi,\psi)\in\calM_\rap^2\times\calB_\tem^2$, denote
+Recall the self-duality function employed in \cite{EF04}: let $\rho\in(-1,1)$ and if either $(\mu,\nu,\phi,\psi)\in\calM _\tem ^2\times\calB_\rap^2$ or $(\mu,\nu,\phi,\psi)\in\calM_\rap ^2\times\calB _\tem^2$, denote

-Then, we define the \emph{self-duality function $F$} as
+Then we define the \emph{self-duality function $F$} as

-With this notation, we define another (somewhat weaker) martingale problem, which is taylored for an application of the self-duality.
+With this notation, we define another (somewhat weaker) martingale problem, which is tailored for an application of the self-duality.